GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 @files in another.
 The parser opens all files sequentially and parses all arguments in the same manner as if they were specified on the command line.
 Essentially, an @file is some or all of the command line and parsed identically.
-While ArgumentParser allows this facility to be configured to recognize one or more characters other than '@' as indicating an "at-file", the ``reduce`` parser is configured thusly.
-Using other characters is fraught, as the shell will interpret many such characters before the parser ever sees them.

 To illustrate the convenience provided by an '@file', let us begin with an example `reduce` command line that has a number of arguments::